 6. Set fitness goals over weight loss goals.

 Always focus on fitness and performance goals over aesthetics.
 This is so important for your sanity.
 Aesthetic changes are a huge bonus, of course but keep your eyes on those performance goals and the changes in body composition will happen naturally.

 If you have a bad day, don’t worry.
 Just move on.
 This is so important.
 Don’t let it snowball.
 Don’t feel guilty.
 Don’t be hard on yourself.
 Just take a deep breathe, remember why you started and get back on track.
 If you go a little bit over your macros don’t use it as an excuse to completely blow them.
 A little bit isn’t bit deal but if you consistently go way over, you’re not going to see results.

 Okay, not that we have some of the mental components to flexible dieting out of the way, what about actually making it work in your life?

 1. Meal plan then food prep.

 Every weekend take the time to plan out your week of meals.
 I don’t do much meal prep but I do a number of food prep to make my life indefinitely easier during the week.
-Here’s my weekly vegan food prep list:
+Here’s my weekly food prep list:

 - Rice two heads of cauliflower